 Training, Technique & Skill Development Programs

 We believe the first skills all cyclists need to know are defensive riding skills.
 No different than how we learn defensive driving skills: learning to anticipate and take appropriate action ahead of time to avoid collisions and crashes.
 To be able to take affirmative action – to ride defensively and safely – requires cyclists to be comfortable on their bikes.
-Once comfortable, cyclists can then develop skills of agility, balance, and the coordination needed to develop an efficient and powerful pedal stroke plus the advanced bike handling skills needed for Mountain Bike (MTB), Cyclocross, BMX and Time Trial (TT) events.
+Once comfortable, cyclists can then develop skills of agility, balance, and the coordination needed to develop an efficient and powerful pedal stroke plus the advanced bike handling skills needed for Mountain Bike (MTB), Cyclocross, and Triathlon/Time Trial (TT) events.